You need to complete a landlord tax return by 31 January each year if you make a significant amount of money from renting out a property.

 Depending on what costs your tenants take on board, you can also claim for:

-You can read about how these three new landlord regulations may affect you in 2019 and 4 new buy-to-let tax rules landlords should know about for 2019, but it’s worth keeping your eye on our landlord news, in case more are introduced.
+You can read about the latest on Capital Gains Tax and four buy-to-let tax rules landlords should know about for 2019-2020, but it’s worth keeping your eye on our landlord news, in case more are introduced.

 We create this content for general information purposes and it should not be taken as advice.
 Always take professional advice.
 Read our full disclaimer